 The first and most important thing to do is give glutathione.
-Glutathione exists in every cell.
-It protects the cell’s tiny but important engines, the mitochondria.
-This little protein made up of three amino acids is the king of all antioxidants in the body.
+Glutathione is an antioxidant that exists in every cell.
+It protects the cell’s tiny but important engines called mitochondria.
+This little protein contains three amino acids and is the king of all antioxidants in the body.
 Without it, cells would disintegrate from unrestrained oxidation.

-The patients owner literally ran to a compounding pharmacist who made up a form of glutathione that could be administered intramuscularly.
+The dog’s owner ran to a compounding pharmacist.
+They made up a form of glutathione that the owner could give to the dog intramuscularly.
 The emergency service in the hospital agreed to administer it.
 The change was dramatic.

 … After The Treatment